anshikag020/EvenUp/database_tables.md

 6. email_verified

-//TODO: add group description.
-Add in the SQL file too.
-// Remove the invite link expiry time.
 // Store `last_modified_by` for each expense.
 // Remove timestamp from the expenses table.
 // Add email verification status.
+// Private splits must not have an invite code

 ## Groups table
 1. group id